Skip to main content

 The minimum width of the ring should be greater than or equal to the specified width to avoid breakout.

-If the ring width is less than specified in the design, it can hinder component attachment and lead to pad breakout (zero annular ring), where the circuit overlaps or exits the pad.
+If the ring is too narrow than specified in the design, it can hinder component attachment and lead to pad breakout (zero annular ring), where the circuit overlaps or exits the pad or is eliminated due to drill misalignment.
 This reduces the circuit’s current-carrying capacity and compromises reliability.

 Design for Assembly Handbook - Cover Image